Seneca-ICTOER/AdvOOP/docs/E-STL/containers-and-iterators.md

 - `void pop_back()` - removes the last element from the container
 - `void pop_front()` - removes the first element from the container
 - `iterator insert(iterator position, const T& elem)` - adds element `elem` at the iterator position
-- `iterator erase(iterator position, const T& elem)` - remove element `elem` at the iterator position
+- `iterator erase(const_iterator position)` - removes from container the element at the iterator position
 - `void clear()` - removes all elements from the container

 The subscripting operators and the `at(int)` member functions, which provide direct element access in other sequential containers, are not supported in this template.
 Instead, the template defines `insert()` and `erase()` member functions that use iterators.
 The section on iterators below described these in more detail.